skons35/RmlUi_tests/README.md

 like the 4.3 version recommended for BitRiot project.

-git clone this repo somewhere then in shell go go in this cloned project mkdir build cd build cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=ppc-morphos-g++-11 -DCMAKE_C_COMPILER=ppc-morphos-gcc-11 (a bin/rmluiTester executable s created after a succesful compilation)
+git clone this repo somewhere, then in shell go in this cloned project :

+mkdir build

+cd build

+cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=ppc-morphos-g++-11 -DCMAKE_C_COMPILER=ppc-morphos-gcc-11

+(a bin/rmluiTester executable s created after a succesful compilation)

 cd /